nilpunch/massive-ecs/README.md

 				// ...
 			});

-		// Make queries right in place where they are used.
+		// Filter entities right in place.
 		// You don't have to cache anything registry.View()
 			.Filter<Include<Player>, Exclude<Velocity>>()